What is it like to work as a programmer: from senior developer’s point of view

 What challenges in a programming world do you see for yourself in the future?

 I have never had enough courage to engage in big, complicated, Open Source project.
 I’m very interested in operating systems and low-level stuff so Linux kernel, BSD or some kind of server software project would be appropriate.
 I think that even reading through codebase or maintain a part of such a complex project can give a programmer invaluable amount of knowledge.
 I would definitely like to try it someday.

 What do you like to do “after hours”?

 I love playing video games.
 Any kind, any platform.
 It’s a hobby I dedicate most of my free time… and money ;) I listen to a lot of podcasts.
 I have been recording one too, for 8 years now.
 About video games, of course :) Beside that I still find some time for sport.
 I play football and ride a bike regularly.

 From your perspective (a senior developer), could you give a good advice to Kasia (a junior developer)?

 First and foremost, do not stick with one technology for too long, also do not get to extremes when choosing the right tool for the job.
 Be open to new technologies or programming languages.
-It's worth to be patient and not hesitate to make mistakes.
+It’s worth to be patient and not to hesitate make a mistakes.